dictionary of Homeric likenesses

 2. Helen's clever medicine which banishes all negative feelings.
 This must be a comment on the cleverness of the 'Helen' myth. see Helen

 3. pharmakos: the scapegoat-sacrifice.
 This sacrifice is performed to heal a community.
-Homer is quite aware of it, see Patroclus, Thersites, Achilles himself.
+Homer is quite aware of it, see Patrocles, Thersites, Achilles himself.

 small pictures, possibly: Il 1.313, where they purify themselves and the 'dirt' goes into the sea, and Od 4.244- where Odysseus may be posing as a scapegoat.